Geographer, Organisational Development for Non-Profits

 I have expertise and a research interest in the following areas:

-• the art world and fine art education in the UK and Germany
+• fine art education and art scenes in the UK and Germany

 • gentrification and affordable housing